orhnk/Burst/README.md

 # Burst

-Blazing fast Discord music bot written in Rust using Serenity and Poise 🚀
+Blazing fast Discord music bot written in Rust using Serenity, Poise and Songbird 🚀

 ## Installation